webda2l/symfony-docs/messenger.rst

     Name of the method that will process the message.

 ``priority``
-    Priority of the handler when multiple handlers can process the same message.
+    Defines the order in which the handler is executed when multiple handlers can process the same message; those with higher priority run first.

 .. _handler-subscriber-options: